-All costs of administering the Plan are paid by the Plan.
-Fees paid by the Plan for investment management services and trustee expenses amounted to \$95,500 and \$193,000 for the years ended December 31, 2010 and 2009, respectively.
-Participants are responsible for any origination and maintenance fees for each loan, and certain expenses for participating in the Mutual Fund Window.
+All costs of administering the Plan are paid by the Plan and amounted to \$62,700 and \$95,500 for the years ended December 31, 2011 and 2010, respectively.
+Participants are responsible for any origination and maintenance fees for each loan, and certain expenses for participating in the mutual fund window.
 Investment advisers are reimbursed for cost incurred or receive a management fee for providing investment advisory services.
-Investment advisory fees and costs are deducted and reflected in the net appreciation in the fair value of investments on the Statements of Changes in Net Assets Available for Benefits.
+Investment advisory fees and costs are deducted and reflected in the net appreciation (depreciation) in the fair value of investments on the Statements of Changes in Net Assets Available for Benefits.